nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ###2 Edit a task

-When you accidentally enter the wrong details on any of your tasks, worry not.
+When you accidentally enter the wrong details for any of your tasks, worry not.
 The multiple edit task methods listed below allow you to update specific task details.
 <br><br>
->Note: Adding a end time to a to-do will automatically convert your to-do into a deadline.
+>Note: Adding a end time to a to-do will automatically convert your to-do into a deadline due today with the specified end time.

 >Note: Adding a start time to a deadline will automatically convert a deadline to an event.

->Note: Add a date to a to-do will automatically convert your to-do into a deadline with a default end time of 2359 on that date.
+>Note: Adding a date to a to-do will automatically convert your to-do into a deadline with a default end time of 2359 on that date.

+>Note: Removing

 <br>
 ####2.1 Edit task description

-Remember that birthday party previously entered?
-Perhaps now instead of entering Sam's birthday party, you want to change the description to Samantha's birthdday party.
+Remember the birthday party previously entered?
+Perhaps now instead of entering Sam's birthday party, you want to change the description to Samantha's birthday party.
 To do so, simply follow the command format below.

 >Format: **edit** &lt;index&gt; **des** &lt;description&gt;